Summit Pacific College: Student life

-Campus life is a large part of Summit Pacific College's 'experience' and all students are required to be in dormitories, with some exceptions, notably in the case of off-campus family and married students.
-Summit Pacific College has three housing facilities; The L.T.
+Campus life is a large part of Summit Pacific College's and students are required to be in dormitories, with some exceptions, notably in the case of off-campus family and married students.
+The College has three housing facilities.
+The L.T.
 Holdcroft building is the largest and newest building, while the Morrison building is an older building, holding married students and overflow students from the L.T.
 Holdcroft.
-The third housing building mentioned is the Friesen building, a fourplex for married couples and their families.
+The third housing building is the Friesen building, a for married couples and their families.
 Both professors and students occupy the Friesen and Morrison buildings.

 Student Leadership

-Summit Pacific College employs a Residence Leadership authority structure, where selected students take on the responsibilities of a Resident Supervisor or Resident Assistant.
-In the authority structure, the Assistants answer to the Supervisor, who is responsible to answer to the dean of students.
-In the 2006/07 school year, there were two Supervisors (one male, one female) and ten Assistants (five female, five male).
-The L.T.
-Holdcroft building has six wings, three of which house female students, and three of which house male students.
-Two Resident Leaders live in each wing and are responsible for encouraging social activities in each wing, often through the use of Wing Events.
+Summit Pacific College employs selected students to take on the responsibilities of Resident Assistant, who answer to the Resident Supervisor, who is responsible to answer to the dean of students.
+In the a typical school year, there are two Supervisors and ten Assistants.

-In addition to the Residence Leadership, the Student Council is also a working force in student life and is given a large scope regarding their duties and responsibilities.
-There is a Student Body President, vice-president, Secretary, and Treasurer, in addition to the positions of Sports Coordinator, Missions Coordinator, Commuter Students Coordinator, Married Students Coordinator - these are all positions held by students attending the college.
+The Student Council consists of the Student Body President, vice-president, Secretary, Treasurer, Sports Coordinator, Missions Coordinator, Commuter Students Coordinator, and Married Students Coordinator.

-Meals

-There is a cafeteria in the L.T.
-Holdcroft building, and all on-campus students are required to participate in a meal plan through this cafeteria.
-Each day has set meals and these meals are presented in a buffet style.
-The cafeteria does cater to special needs such as food allergies, dietary concerns, and the like.
-The option of eating off-campus also exists, but transportation not provided by the college is required.
-The bookstore in the Academic building sells some snacks in addition to their normal wares.